“By failing to prepare, you are preparing to fail.”

-- In Season: The ideal time weather-wise, but depending on where you are hiking, crowds may be an issue.
+In Season: Ideal weather-wise, but depending on where you are hiking, crowds may be an issue.
 May not be the best time for those seeking solitude, however it is the optimum period for beginners looking to gain experience.

-- Out of Season: No crowds, but weather is usually an issue.
+Out of Season: No crowds, but weather can be an issue.
 Generally requires a higher level of backcountry skill and experience in order to deal with what could potentially be difficult conditions.

-- Identify potentially hazardous areas and possible evacuation routes.
+Identify potentially hazardous areas and possible evacuation routes (see Weather below)..

 At Home: Keep all your hiking equipment in one cupboard.
 Make a gear list and tape it to the inside of that cupboard.
 Same principle applies for your hiking clothes.
 This will save a lot of last minute rushing around trying to locate everything.
 Speaking from personal experience on this one.